MohammadA71/Yellow_Tracker/README.md

   - Displays the results using Pygame

 # Adjustments
-  - You can modify the HSV range inside Project1.py to fine-tune color detection.
+  - You can modify the HSV range inside Project1.py to fine tune color detection.
   - Try different lighting conditions to improve accuracy.